fiskaltrust/interface-doc/doc/appendix-de-kassensichv/cash-register-integration/cash-register-integration.md

 The "**transaction**" describes the steps, at least at the beginning and end of the action, within the SCU.

-The "**flow**" describes the communication between the POS System and the fiskaltrust.Middleware to trigger those transactions.
+The "**flow**" describes the communication between the POS System and the fiskaltrust.Middleware to trigger transactions.
 This can be done either

 - **explicitly** (every single transaction like "Start" and "Finish" are initiated), or
 - **implicitly** (a "Start-Transaction" is done automatically - implicitly - behind the scenes upfront the final call).